aksommerville/spellingbee/README.md

 - [ ] Detailed logging for beta test.
 - [ ] Hello splash with long cutscene, like Season of Penance.
 - [ ] Remove LFs from the dictionary during compile, and insert a 12-byte header, count of words of each length.
 That saves 57 kB in the final build.
+- [ ] Consider artificial controls on random battles. eg a minimum safe step count after each battle